ajan890/Notes/PSYCH 10/Week 1.md

         * <strong>Operational definition</strong> -> a description of a property in concrete measurable terms.<br>
    > Variables: # minutes spent browsing (non-academic internet use), Grades on final exam<br>
 3. Collect the data<br>
+  > Students internet use during a class are monitored, amd their final exam scores are compared.<br>
 4. Analyse data and draw conclusions<br>

 A correlational design would have correlation coefficients between -1 and 1.<br>